svmhub/Client_Query_Management_System/README.md

 #######################################################################################

-In this project, I have created a web application with the help of Streamlit package for creating a web application, SQLite pacakage like as a Database, Pandas and Numpy for handling the data, and Matplotlib for visualizing the data in python(Ver.
+In this project, I have created a web application with the help of Streamlit package for creating a web application, SQLite pacakage for a Database, Pandas and Numpy for handling the data, and Matplotlib for visualizing the data in python(Ver.
 3.10.5).

-Here, I have given the procedures how I have created and completed this project.
+Here, I have given the procedures from how I have created to how I have completed this project.

 This project contains the following steps to complete in a fantastic and easiest way.